Curve/belegpp/README.md

 std::vector<int> test = { 1 };
 test | removeAt(5);
 ```
-Will simply not do anything, it won't remove anything from the vector and will not throw an exception - same goes for every other extention provided by this library.
+Will simply not do anything, it won't remove anything from the vector and will not throw an exception - same goes for every other extension provided by this library.
 ## Extensions

 ### String Extensions